raisercostin/playground-11/readme.md

-a)

-Implement a web server (file-based) in Java, according to RFC 2616.

-For the sake of simplicity (and to keep the effort to a reasonable amount) please implement only the GET method.

-It's ok to not fully implement it, however the candidate should be able to describe the remaining steps (eg concepts like partial resources, caching etc).

-The proposed solution shall have meaningful test coverage.

-Constraints:

-Please use Maven as a build tool.
-Please use external libraries only for things like logging/string processing (utils) and testing/mocking

-b)

 Implement a two level cache in Java: the complete requirements are:

 Write a thread safe cache library, implementing the following interface: